nate-lund/animal-architects/docs/07_review_outline.md

 We need to think about...

-1. Spatial variability.
+-   Spatial variability.

-What is the spatial distribution and frequency of these organisms' disturbance?
+    -   What is the spatial distribution and frequency of these organisms' disturbance?

-How can that be related to organisms/area?
+    -   How can that be related to organisms/area?

-How has this changed over time and what evidence is there?
+    -   How has this changed over time and what evidence is there?

-How is organism activity related to topography?
+    -   How is organism activity related to topography?

-How deeply do organisms impact the soil?
+    -   How deeply do organisms impact the soil?

-1. Local vs. non-local mixing
+-   Local vs. non-local mixing

+    -   How are organisms mixing the soil?

-2. Mixing vs sorting
+-   Mixing vs sorting

+    -   What are organisms moving?

+    -   What aren't they moving?